janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ## Conference Opening Keynote Bjarne Stroustrup

-On Monday Bjarne gave an [overview][5] of the current C++20 status, as always, it was a strait forward, well laid out [presentation][5] that I think will be very informative to anyone who has not been actively keeping up to date with the proposals in flight during the last 3 years.
+On Monday Bjarne gave an [overview][5] of the current C++20 status, as always, it was a straightforward, well laid out [presentation][5] that I think will be very informative to anyone who has not been actively keeping up to date with the proposals in flight during the last 3 years.

 ## Opening for the ‘Back to Basics’ track: Jason Turner, The Best Parts of C++